shopsys/monorepo-tools/packages/coding-standards/README.md

 This sniff provides the missing functionality and is intended to be used as an addition to the default `ValidVariableNameSniff`.

 ## Contributing
+Thank you for your contributions to Shopsys Coding Standards package.
+Together we are making Shopsys Framework better.

+This repository is READ-ONLY.
-Report [issues](https://github.com/shopsys/shopsys/issues/new) and send [pull requests](https://github.com/shopsys/shopsys/compare) in the main [Shopsys repository](https://github.com/shopsys/shopsys).
+If you want to [report issues](https://github.com/shopsys/shopsys/issues/new) and/or send [pull requests](https://github.com/shopsys/shopsys/compare), please use the main [Shopsys repository](https://github.com/shopsys/shopsys).

 Please, check our [Contribution Guide](https://github.com/shopsys/shopsys/CONTRIBUTING.md) before contributing.